 ID General Observations Photos / Reference GO-1 It is noted the proposed future development on the west side of the railway (Temora Flour Mill -DA Submission, 2022) lacks the provision for pedestrian connectivity across the rail tracks to residential areas closer to the Temora township.
 These vulnerable road users are forced onto the Polarso Street roadway to cross the railway line, exposing them to a possible conflict with passing vehicles.
 Polaris Street is subject to heavy vehicle usage which exacerbates the likelihood of this type of incident occurring.
-Although the risk of a pedestrian strike is currently low relative to the low pedestrian movements, the likelihood of such an incident occurring will be increased significantly should the proposed development proceed and the inherent increase in pedestrian movements be realised. <image/> GO-2 Poor road user behaviour was observed during the site inspection.
+Although the risk of a pedestrian strike is currently low relative to the low pedestrian movements, the likelihood of such an incident occurring will be increased significantly should the proposed development proceed and the inherent increase in pedestrian movements be realised.
+Image: Additional and the southwestern side of the Polaris St railway crossing.
+GO-2 Poor road user behaviour was observed during the site inspection.
 Of particular note was a cyclist riding on the paved road shoulders in the opposing direction to the adjacent traffic lane.
 The cyclist cut the corner and continued riding against the traffic stream along the opposing traffic lane. <image/> <text></text>